Meet the Governors

 Admissions/Appeals and Complaints Committees ( Leah Kirkman, Vince Jones, Claudia Nel) To be convened as necessary.

-Working Groups - To celebrate success and achievements of the school and move it forward towards nominated goals set by each working group.
+Working Groups - To celebrate the success and achievements of the school and move it forward towards nominated goals set by each working group.

 The William Alvey School Trust as an Academy has two layers of governance, the Members who operate at a strategic level, (they are the owners of the company) and the Directors (previously called governors) who together make up the governing body who have the responsibility for day to day management and operation of our Academy School.